robwilkerson/site24x7-cli/README.md

         go install

-1. Create a configuration file, either manually (see the _Configuration_ section below), or by building the tool and running `./site24x7 configure`.
+1. Create a configuration file, by building the tool and running `./site24x7 configure`.
 1. Write code, submit pull requests!

-## Configuration

-The tool uses an external configuration file for authentication and authorization values and environment variables for less secret, but commonly used values.